-In partnership with Iris PhotoCollective, HistoryMiami Museum will present Urban Tranquility: Photographs by C.W.
+In partnership with Iris PhotoCollective, HistoryMiami Museum presents Urban Tranquility: Photographs by C.W.
 Griffin.
 The exhibition, featuring the work of C.W.
 Griffin and curated by Carl Juste, is the exploration of a one-block area of downtown Miami surrounding Government Center, an area that provides both graphic and visual movement and a sense of serenity in the busy urban core.

 “Miami is unique as a metropolitan city.
 Even more unique is its tranquil essence felt at its busy urban core.
 When you go to cities like New York you feel the hustle and bustle.
 But you don’t feel that in Miami,” Iris PhotoCollective photographer C.W.
 Griffin said.
 “There is a sense of calm in our streets.
 In our downtown you can be relaxed.”